felixCheungcheung/mixing_secrets_v2/README.md

 The link to the dataset from zenodo is coming soon!!
 It is big and I need to contact zenodo to increase my quota.

 ## Purpose of this repository:
 This repository contains the scripts for constructing MS21.
+This data is only for **research purpose**.
+The material contained in it should not be used for any commercial purpose without the express permission of the copyright holders.
+Please refer to www.cambridge-mt.com for further details.

 For evaluation experiment, our code is in a branch of Asteroid which called [ms21](https://github.com/felixCheungcheung/asteroid/tree/ms21/egs/musdb18/X-UMX).
 * **Creat a conda environment:**
 ```
 conda env create -f environment.yml